-45 (BP).
-Authorisation by the judiciary should be necessary for the interception of telephone communications and monitoring of internet access.
-Specialised offices within the judiciary should be established to supervise these actions.
+58 (MS).
+Authorisation by the judiciary should be necessary for the interception of telephone \ communications and monitoring of internet access.

+58 (BP).
+Specialised offices within the judiciary should be established to supervise the interception of telephone communications and monitoring of internet access.